Some U.S. coding boot camps stumble in a crowded field

 Chase Thomas, 31, a resident of Walnut Creek, California, said it took him six months to land a position after spending $25,000 on courses with Thinkful, an online coding school, and General Assembly, where he completed a 10-week course at the company's San Francisco location.

-Now a quality assurance engineer at the software vendor Workday, Thomas said he's happy he took the classes.
-But he said he wouldn't recommend that route for everyone, especially if it involves taking on debt, like he did.
+Now a quality assurance engineer at the software vendor Workday, Thomas said he was happy he took the classes.
+But he said he would not recommend that route for everyone, especially if it involved taking on debt, like he did.

 “Boot camps are seen as a ticket to the middle class.
 Everyone can do it, but the key is: do you want to?”
 Thomas said.
 “I love it, but it’s not for everybody.”